-The biological age assessment systems of various countries are based on different methods (2).
-There is also considerable variation in the manner in which the same type of method is employed.
-A number of different staging systems are used for examining teeth, for example (10).
+The biological age assessment systems of various countries are based on different methods [11, 16].
+There is also considerable variation in the manner in which the same type of methods are employed.
+For example, for teeth examinations there are a number of different staging systems [17].
 In addition, many operators combine the results of several staging systems into one overall estimate.
-It is therefore difficult to find two European countries that use the same methodology to carry out biological age assessments.
+Therefore, it is difficult to find two European countries that use the same methodology to carry out biological age assessments.

-The most commonly used methods are based on studying skeletal and/or dental maturation (2).
-In the former, it is most usual to use X-rays of the hand and wrist.
-When assessing dental development, it is usual to take a panoramic X-ray of all teeth (an orthopantomogram, or OPG).
-In the case of most young asylum-seekers who are tested, only the wisdom teeth are not fully developed, and staging of these is therefore most widespread.
+The most commonly used methods are based on studying skeletal and/or dental maturation [11, 16], mostly by taking radiographs of the hand and wrist and a panoramic radiograph (an orthopantomogram, or OPG for short) of all teeth.
+For most young asylum-seekers who are tested, only the wisdom teeth are not fully developed, and staging of these is therefore most widespread.